thycotic/privman-docs/computer-groups/local-security/ls-local-groups.md

 Managing a local group means that you determine which user accounts are in the group.
 In other words, if a group is being managed, the group membership will remain static and will no longer be able to be updated directly on the endpoint.
 Before adding users to any group, make sure you really want all those users in that particular group.
 Any exact group membership setting is rolled out to ALL endpoints in that computer group.

-If a local group is not managed the Manage Group checkbox is not selected.
+If a local group is not managed, the Manage Group checkbox is not selected.
 To Manage the group, click Edit from the Details tab and then check the Manage Group box.
 Click Save Changes, and Yes to Confirm Navigation.
 Changes to these settings may take up to 15 minutes to update on your endpoints.

 When managing a group, existing members and any that have been added to the policy will appear in the Members table.
 Users will be added, removed, or ignored based on the configured membership and will be consistently applied across all endpoints in this computer group target.
-From the drop-down choose which operation to perform if an account (user) is found on the endpoint.
+From the drop-down, choose which operation to perform if an account (user) is found on the endpoint.
 The following options can be selected:

 * Ignore if found
 * Add if missing